ajaggoe/fp_project/ASSIGNMENT.md

   1
   ```
   In order for this subtask to count your implementation should handle all JSON and have all basic filters.

+* (15 points) More complex value constructors
+  This is complementary to the previous subtask -- implement the constructors for arrays (for example `[.items[].name]`, objects (for example `{user}`).
+  Be warned that this part is harder than it seems and some features interact in a non-obvious way, and not every aspect of behaviour is described precisely in the documentation.
+  In case of doubt, you can experiment with the reference implementation and follow what it does.

 * (10 points) [Conditionals and comparisons](https://stedolan.github.io/jq/manual/#ConditionalsandComparisons):
   * "Equal" and "not equal" operators `==`, `!=`, which take two JSON values and output a Boolean.